-An in-depth study of the health related aspect of physical fitness pertaining to an individual's total well-being.
+An in-depth study of the health-related aspect of physical fitness pertaining to an individual's total well-being.
 Emphasis on the methodology of fitness measurement, assessment, and the development of individualized programs of fitness involving cardiovascular endurance, flexibility, body composition, diet and weight control, nutrition, and stress management.
-Prerequisite: Junior standing and declared physical education.
+Prerequisite: BIO 227, junior standing and declared physical education.